You can buy life insurance for your parents if you depend on them financially and have their consent and participation in the application process.

 Updated|5 min read

-Expert reviewedExpert reviewedThis article has been reviewed by a licensed Policygenius expert to ensure that sources, statistics, and claims meet our standard for accurate and unbiased advice.Learn more about oureditorial review process.
+Expert reviewedExpert reviewedThis article has been reviewed by a member of ourFinancial Review Council to ensure all sources, statistics, and claims meet the highest standard for accurate and unbiased advice.Learn more about oureditorial review process.

 What do you need to buy life insurance for your parents?

-Insurable interest This means you need to prove you’ll be negatively financially impacted if the parent you’re buying life insurance for passes away.
+• Insurable interest.
+This means you need to prove you’ll be negatively financially impacted if the parent you’re buying life insurance for passes away.

-Consent from your parents No one can get a life insurance policy on someone else without their permission.
-The parent you’re buying life insurance for will need to participate in the application process, and demonstrate to the insurance agent that they understand and want the policy.
+• Consent from your parents.
+No one can get a life insurance policy on someone else without their permission.
+The parent you’re buying life insurance for will need to participate in the application process and demonstrate to the insurance agent that they understand and want the policy.

-Legal competence Your parent has to be able to sign the documents of their own accord, and may not use a Power of Attorney.
+• Legal competence.
+Your parent has to be able to sign the documents of their own accord, and may not use a Power of Attorney.

-Personal information Both you and the parent you’re buying life insurance for will need to provide information like name, address, and Social Security number.
-Your parent will also have to provide information about their lifestyle and medical history.
+• Personal information.
+Both you and your parent will need to provide some personal information including your names, birth dates, addresses, and Social Security numbers.
+Your parent will also have to provide information about their finances, lifestyle and medical history.

 What type of life insurance should your parents have?

-Final expense insurance is a type of whole life insurance usually designed to cover end-of-life expenses, like funeral costs.
+• Final expense insurance is a type of whole life insurance designed to cover end-of-life expenses, like funeral costs.
 It can be a good fit if your parents have medical conditions that might disqualify them from getting approved for a standard life insurance policy, like term life.
 Coverage amounts are low and premiums are high compared to term life policies, but the policies last for the rest of your parent’s life, and they don’t have medical requirements for approval.

-Ready to shop for life insurance for your parents?
+Ready to shop for life insurance?

 How much does life insurance for your parents cost?

-Average cost of $500,000 term life insurance
+Average term life insurance rates for parents

 Age